 Heady Le Bar Shampoo & Hybrid Bar

 The Heady Le Bar is a shampoo and hybrid bar that will sing, dance and act if you let it...You'll be a stand-out with this lustrous shampoo and head-to-toe body bar.
-The essential oils are "heady" with tea tree, Texas cedarwood, geranium and peppermint.
+The essential oils are “perky” with tea tree, Texas cedarwood, geranium and peppermint.
 We love the tingly-clean of this bar.
-Your scalp will "thank you" since the peppermint, tea tree, cedarwood and geranium help with increased circulation and the balancing of natural oils.
-The tea tree clears the follicles and helps your hair breathe.
-Cedarwood can help with thinning hair by slowing hair loss.
 The combo of these essential oils provide many benefits for your hair.
 Your whole body will thank you!

 Like The Hippie shampoo bar, we use the best oils and butters for a hydrating, clarifying and nourishing hair care experience.
-You will be rewarded with healthy, strong and silky hair if you stick with these chemical-detergent-and-preservative-free bars as your hair returns to its natural state of health and wholeness.
+You will be rewarded with vibrant, strong and silky hair if you stick with these chemical-detergent-and-preservative-free bars as your hair returns to its natural state of “Wow!”

 Here are the completely pronounceable ingredients in the Heady Le Bar: